Tulpep/Network-AutoSwitch/README.md

 NetworkAutoSwitch.exe
 ```

-When used as Windows Service it will work for all users in the machine, even it they dont have Windows administrative rights.
+When using as a Windows Service it will work for all users in the machine, even it they dont have Windows administrative rights.
 It will start automatically with your System.
-To install it run as
+To install it run as:
 ```bash
 NetworkAutoSwitch.exe --install
 ```